ltaylor2/finalproject/README.md

-I used a combination of literature reports, field guides, banding records, and photographs to code the number of DPM stages for each of 35 taxa and the distinct plumage patches at those stages.
+I used a combination of literature reports, field guides, banding records, and photographs to code the number of DPM stages for each of 35 taxa along with the distinct (non-green) plumage patches at those stages.
 All taxa had 0, 1, 2, or 3 DPM stages, where a stage indicates an annual basic molt cycle that begins with the partial molt out of juvenal plumage (Wolfe, Johnson, and Terrill 2014).
-A taxon with a DPM stage character state of 2 will generally have be in its definitive plumage only at its 4th breeding season (including its natal season), and so on.
-Unique partial or enduring molts that result in characteristic plumage substages (e.g., *Chiroxiphia caudata*) were collapsed into these broader annual stages.
+For example: a taxon with a DPM stage state of 2 will be in its definitive plumage only at its 4th breeding season (including its natal season).
+Unique partial molts that result in characteristic plumage substages (e.g., *Chiroxiphia caudata*) were collapsed into these broader annual stages.
 Taxa and citations are as follows: